Khaled4262/Network-Anomaly-Detection-and-Threat-Forecasting-Engine/README.md

 # NADTFE — Network Anomaly Detection and Threat Forecasting Engine

-A production-ready machine learning system for detecting network intrusions and anomalous traffic patterns.
+A machine learning system for detecting network intrusions and anomalous traffic patterns.
 Built with scikit-learn, FastAPI, React, Docker, and deployed on AWS EC2 with automated CI/CD pipelines.

 ## Features